-Restaurant finance can help inform a myriad of decisions.
-From restaurant performance measurement and management analysis to strategic planning and due diligence and feasibility studies, modeling the three financial statements and benchmarking and analyzing performance gaps hand in hand with operational key-performance indicators provides with insights to solve questions like:
+A thorough understanding of restaurant finance can help inform a myriad of decisions.
+From performance measurement and management analysis to strategic planning and due diligence and feasibility studies, modeling the three financial statements (income, cash flow, and balance sheet) and benchmarking restaurant performance goes hand-in-hand with operational key performance indicators.

-Margins are being compressed for many restaurants and foodservice operators around the world.
+Restaurant profit margins are being compressed for many operators around the world.
 But the choice between driving revenue and improving margins does not have to be binary; both can be improved while catching a wider net of performance improvements.

 Restaurants’ top-line or gross income mostly consists of the sale of food and beverage.
 In franchised systems, a large portion of revenue could be derived from royalties and franchising fees.
 Restaurant finance reveals many metrics related to revenue that allow foodservice organizations to assess their top-line performance and set targets for their restaurant business plan.

 Among U.S. fast-casual restaurants, top-quartile performers are achieving 44% higher sales per square foot than the category’s median.
 For casual dining and quick-service restaurants (QSRs) these differences amount to 29% and 10%, respectively.
 A deep understanding of the forces driving consumer behavior and competitive performance allows to identify where and why variances in performance exist, and to obtain answers for how much and how long it would take to make the transformations to turn restaurant brands and operations from average to the top.